Team-Dynamax/Deep-Dive-into-COVID-Backend/README.md

 </p>

 <br>
-- Create Branch for branch Frontend and Backend for testable code Only
+- Create Branch for branch Frontend and Backend for testable code Only <br>
-- Other branches can be created for developmental use where you appropriate.
+- Other branches can be created for developmental use where you appropriate.<br>
-- Master branch is restricted.
+- Master branch is restricted.<br>
 - To add code to Master Branch the code must be Approved and Verified.